-- 6. On 4 October 2012, the Player sent to CSKA Sofia a default letter requesting payment of his outstanding salaries for the months of July and August 2012 in the amount of EUR 15,600. - 7.
-Following such reminder, but at an unspecified date, CSKA Sofia finally paid to the Player the salaries corresponding to the months of July, August, September and October 2012. - 8.
-The Player asserts that, on 10 December 2012, all players of CSKA Sofia received an internal document informing them that the period from 16 December 2012 until 4 January 2013 had been fixed as holidays. - 9.
-The Player asserts that, on 17 December 2012, the Director of CSKA Sofia proposed him to agree to the termination of the Contract upon payment of salaries of two months.
-The Player refused the alleged proposal. - 10.
-On 17 December 2012, CSKA Sofia sent an email to Mr Juan Francisco Ruano Moreno (the "Player's Agent"), which stated inter alia:
+7. On 4 October 2012, the Player sent to CSKA Sofia a default letter requesting payment of his outstanding salaries for the months of July and August 2012 in the amount of EUR 16,666.

+- 8. Further to such reminder, at an unspecified date, CSKA Sofia lately paid to the Player the salaries corresponding to the months of July, August and September 2012. - 9.
+The Player asserts that, on 10 December 2012, all players of CSKA Sofia received an internal document informing them that the period from 16 December 2012 until 4 January 2013 had been fixed as holidays. - 10.
+The Player further asserts that, on 17 December 2012, the Director of CSKA Sofia proposed him to agree to the termination of the Contract upon payment of salaries of two months.
+The Player refused the alleged proposal. - 11.
+On 17 December 2012, CSKA Sofia sent an email to the agent of the Player, Mr Juan Francisco Ruano Moreno (the "Player's Agent"), which stated inter alia:

-"As a manager and representative of Mr Tengarrinha, please inform the player about the decision taken by the sport-technical management of PFC CSKA Sofia, that the player needs to proceed to training activities.
+"As a manager and representative of Mr Barros, please inform the player about the decision taken by the sport-technical management of PFC CSKA Sofia, that the player needs to proceed to training activities."